maku2903/PySonataWebAPI/README.md

  - WebAPI.Interface.Products.ViewModels.ProductListElement property VatRate can be None
  - WebAPI.Interface.Common.ViewModels.Dimension property DictionaryValue can be None
  - WebAPI.Interface.Products.ViewModels.Product property SetElements can be None
- - Sage.PL.WebAPI.Interface.Products.ViewModels property Barcode can be None
+ - WebAPI.Interface.Products.ViewModels property Barcode can be None

 ### Known models bugs (not patched)

+ to be written

+### Patched methods

+none

+### Know method bugs (not patched)

 to be written

 ## Example usage (simple exaple)